-Professor Chambers was the foundation director of the Australian Institute for Sustainable Communities at the University of Canberra.
+Adjunct Professor Chambers was the foundation director of the then Australian Institute for Sustainable Communities (now Centre for Sustainable Communities) at the University of Canberra.
 She has established an international reputation in the field of collaborative methodologies and gender, agriculture and food security.

 Dr Lemerle joined University of Canberra as Adjunct Professor in the then Faculty of Education, Science, Technology and Mathematics in 2015.

-Dr Mikhailovich has undertaken a broad range of cross-disciplinary research in the area of community health and education and has developed expertise in program evaluation.
+Dr Mikhailovich is an Adjunct Associate Professor who has undertaken a broad range of cross-disciplinary research in the area of community health and education and has developed expertise in program evaluation.

 Professor John Spriggs